Drumheller Municipal Airport

-The Drumheller Municipal Airport (CEG4) is a general aviation airport located 5.6 km Northwest of Drumheller, Alberta.
+Drumheller Municipal Airport (TC LID: CEG4) is registered aerodrome located 3 NM northwest of Drumheller, Alberta.
 It was privately developed in 1962 and was purchased by the Town of Drumheller in 1968.

 As a general aviation airport, the Drumheller Municipal Airport is dedicated to domestic use and does not have regularly scheduled passenger or cargo services.
 The airport provides services to government and commercial aircraft, and is the Town of Drumheller's general aviation gateway into Drumheller.

 History

 From 1968 to 1972, the airport underwent improvements by the Alberta Department of Transport, which included improvements such as developing the turf runway into gravel, followed by the runway, apron, and taxiway being paved under the same arrangement in 1972.

 In 1984, the terminal building was constructed and runway lighting units with navigation beacons were installed.
 This allowed the airport the opportunity to provide operations 24 hours a day, 7 days a week.
 Throughout this period of development, the airport also supported a variety of services, including ValAir, a charter passenger service, commercial crop sprayers, and parachute clubs.